Javamang21/please-read-me/README.md

 - From there you will then download the repo " please-read-me " which contains all of the code needed to run this project.
 - To download the repo you must click the code button on the top right portion of the github site and copy the link to clone the code on your local device.
 - From there you will clone the code and install all of the necessary packages.
 This will require you to install: node, and the npm inquirer module to continue.
+- Once you follow the instructions, you will be prompted with a series of questions pertaining to the project you want to create a readme.md file for.
+- This will generate a readme file which will save you time instead of having to create one from scratch every-time.
+- The prompted questions will also allow you to include a license for any project you are working on.
+- The readme.md file will be saved and generated in the Develop directory.

 ---